-Conclusion.
-The federally required Regulatory Impact Analysis is designed to ensure an agency takes into consideration, inter alia, the impact of a significant regulatory action on economic growth, job creation, international competitiveness, distributive burden, equity, small entities, and state, local, and tribal jurisdictions.
-The required OIRA review for significant regulatory actions further ensures affected stakeholders have notice and opportunity to comment prior to issuing a proposed rule.
-Executive Order 12866 specifically states, "before issuing a notice of proposed rulemaking, each agency should, where appropriate, seek the involvement of those who are intended to benefit from and those expected to be burdened by any regulation".
-31
+prior to issuing a proposed rule.
+Executive Order 12866 specifically states, "Before issuing a notice of proposed rulemaking, each agency should, where appropriate, seek the involvement of those who are intended to benefit from and those expected to be burdened by any regulation".

 It is axiomatic that the purpose of the notice and comment period required by the Administrative Procedure Act is for stakeholders to provide FDA with technical information as to better inform the Agency's decision to proceed or amend a proposed rule.
-However, it does not absolve the Agency from its statutory and regulatory obligations to seek out reasonably obtainable scientific, technical, and economic information concerning the need for, and consequences of, the intended regulation prior to issuing a notice of proposed rulemaking.32 In this case, FDA spent a negligible amount of resources seeking to understand how the proposed ban on menthol cigarettes will affect agriculture in the United States.
-FDA's brief economic analysis neither assigns a value to the reduction in domestic leaf sales, nor does the Agency include this number in the final evaluation of costs.
+However, it does not absolve the Agency from its statutory and regulatory obligations to seek out reasonably obtainable scientific, technical, and economic information concerning the need for, and consequences of, the intended regulation prior to issuing a notice of proposed rulemaking.
+In this case, FDA spent negligible amount of resources seeking to understand how the proposed ban on characterizing flavors in cigars will affect agriculture in the United States.
+FDA's brief economic analysis makes no effort to calculate a reduction in leaf demand, assign a value to this reduction, or include this number in the final evaluation of costs.
 Furthermore, FDA actively chose not to engage the only stakeholder in the agricultural sector that requested a meeting during the OIRA review process.

-The remainder of this comment intends to (1) expand upon and supplement FDA's understanding of the impact on domestic tobacco leaf requirements, (2) introduce FDA to the wider economic impacts not considered by the Agency, and (3) suggest reasonable alternatives to a total ban on menthol cigarettes.
+The remainder of this comment intends to (1) expand upon and supplement FDA's understanding of the impact on domestic tobacco leaf requirements, (2) introduce FDA to the wider economic impacts not considered by the Agency, and (3) suggest reasonable alternatives to a total ban of characterizing flavors in cigars.